PSMGoossens/tmc-spyware-server/README.md

 ## Protocol ##

-Accepts a POST request of raw data with the following query parameters: `course_name`, `username`, `password`.
+Accepts a POST request of raw data with the query parameters `username` and `password`.

 ## File format ##

-Each course has a directory with two files for each student.
+Each student has two files:

 - The *data file*, named `<username>.dat`, contains a sequence of data records, the format of which is free-form.